laravel/docs/upgrade.md

 The deprecated `MocksApplicationServices` trait has been removed from the framework.
 This trait provided testing methods such as `expectsEvents`, `expectsJobs`, and `expectsNotifications`.

 If your application uses these methods, we recommend you transition to `Event::fake`, `Bus::fake`, and `Notification::fake`, respectively.
-You can learn more about mocking via the complete [mocking documentation](/docs/{{version}}/mocking).
+You can learn more about mocking via fakes in the corresponding documentation for the component you are attempting to fake.

 ### Validation